 Community Health Nursing, Public Health Nursing, Critical Care Nursing, Perioperative Nursing, Oncology Nursing, Midwifery, Psychiatric Nursing, Pediatric Nursing, Geriatric Nursing, Holistic Nursing, Transcultural Nursing, Forensic Nursing, Emergency Nursing, School Nursing, Hospice and Palliative Care Nursing, Military Nursing, Orthopedic Nursing, Rehabilitation Nursing, Advanced Practice Nursing, Neuroscience Nursing, Occupational Health Nursing, Cardiovascular Nursing, Obstetric Nursing, Family Nursing, Maternal-Child Nursing, Nephrology Nursing, Rural Nursing.

-Journal of Nursing & Care (JNC) is an Open Access, Peer-reviewed, bi-monthly journal that includes a wide range of fields in these areas and creates a platform for the authors to make their contribution towards the journal.
-The editorial office promises to peer review the submitted manuscripts to ensure quality.
+Journal of Nursing & Care (JNC) is an Open Access, Peer-reviewed, bi-monthly journal about nursing that includes a wide range of fields in these areas and creates a platform for the authors to make their contribution towards the journal.
+The journal nursing & care is one among the best nursing journals among open access nursing journals in which the editorial office promises to peer review the submitted manuscripts to ensure quality.

 Nursing theory is defined as ‘a creative and rigorous structuring of ideas that project a tentative, purposeful, and systematic view of phenomena.
 It is an organized framework of concept and purpose designed to guide the practice of nursing.
 Nursing theories are used to describe, develop, disseminate, and use present knowledge in nursing.
 Nursing theories include Grand nursing theories- Grand nursing theories have the broadest scope and present general concepts and propositions.
 Theories at this level may both reflect and provide insights useful for practice but are not designed for empirical testing.
 Mid-range nursing theories - Middle-range nursing theories are narrower in scope than grand nursing theories and offer an effective bridge between grand nursing theories and nursing practice.
 They present concepts and propositions at a lower level of abstraction and hold great promise for increasing theory-based research and nursing practice strategies.
 Nursing practice theories - Nursing practice theories have the most limited scope and level of abstraction and are developed for use within a specific range of nursing situations.
 Nursing practice theories provide frameworks for nursing interventions, and predict outcomes and the impact of nursing practice.